 - 2. Existing, healthy trees may count towards this requirement. - e) Homeowners Association. - 1.
 Homeowners' associations shall be established for all neighborhoods subject to an approved Rural Residential Site Plan that have Common Open Space and/or private roads. - 2.
-Homeowners' associations shall be responsible for maintenance of all Common Open Space, greenways, private roads, landscaping, buffering, screening, irrigation, and associated improvements, as applicable, within neighborhoods subject to an approved Rural Residential Site Plan.

-6:12.5 Requirements Applicable to RRSP-Standard Developments

-- a) Standard RRSP-S developments are subject to the: - 1.
+Homeowners' associations shall be responsible for maintenance of all Common Open Space, greenways, private roads, landscaping, buffering, screening, irrigation, and associated improvements, as applicable, within neighborhoods subject to an approved Rural Residential Site Plan. - 6:12.5 Requirements Applicable to RRSP-Standard Developments - a) Standard RRSP-S developments are subject to the: - 1.
 Lot dimensional requirements in Section 5:3.3 or Section 5:4.3, as applicable; and

 RP District RN District

-Max gross density 4 acres/dwelling 2 acres/dwelling
+Max gross density 6 acres/dwelling 3 acres/dwelling

-Max number of lots per 100 acres 25 50
+Max number of lots per 100 acres 16.7 33.3

 Street connectivity requirements None Note A

 Homeowners association required None None

 Recreational area required None None

 Key: max = maximum allowed du = Dwelling Unit ac = acres ft = feet

-Note A: Two points of access to a paved public roo one additional point of access from a paved public points of access required.
-Cul-de-sacs may not ex road for each additional 100 unit s up to a maximum of four
+Note A: Two points of access to a paved public road are required for any subdivision with 50 or more units, plus one additional point of access from a paved public road for each additional 100 units up to a maximum of four points of access required.
+Cul-de-sacs may not exceed 20 percent of the total street system length.